 Other volunteers give of their time by providing staff relief in phone/reception duties or by preparing large mailings several times a year.
 Special project opportunities for groups of volunteers are also available to assist us with maintenance and upkeep of our buildings and properties.

 Volunteers who work directly with our clients must complete a 40-hour training session in domestic violence education.
 For more information on the training and to begin the process of working among our staff with our clients as a direct service volunteer, click here.

 A Safe Place is also currently looking for male volunteers for our mentoring program.
 Please click the link below for more information.

 There are also indirect service volunteer opportunities available in our Zion office.
-For volunteers interested in other opportunities at A Safe Place, please email our Volunteer Specialist, Marissa Gray at 847-731-7165 ext.
+For volunteers interested in other opportunities at A Safe Place, please email our Volunteer Specialist, Stephanie Sajuan or call 847-731-7165 ext.
 103.

 Volunteers must submit the following to Marissa as part of the application process: